-ARTICLE 7 COMMUNITY SERVICE
+COMMUNITY SERVICE

-The purpose of the community service program is to provide all Dorado Academy High School students the opportunity to have a positive impact in our communities while learning that service to others is an on-going part of life.
-We are committed to make community service an integral part of our school culture and support students in demonstrating responsible citizenship by connecting, helping and serving others.
+The purpose of the community service program is to provide all Dorado Academy High School students the opportunity to have a positive impact in our communities while learning that service to others is an ongoing part of life.
+We are committed to making community service an integral part of our school culture and supporting students in demonstrating responsible citizenship by connecting, helping, and serving others while developing skills not commonly found in the classroom.